Sambit1994/Data-Modeling-FastAI/README.md

 # Fastai_test
 Data modeling using fast.ai and PyTorch

-Contains various scripts to use Fast.ai and PytTorch for Data Modeling Original scripts are linked from Kaggle
+Contains various scripts to use Fast.ai and PyTorch for data modeling

+Original scripts are linked from Kaggle